Grilled Corn on the Cob

 Alternate Grilling Methods

-1. Wrapped in the husk: This method will produce a juicier ear of corn as the husk will help keep moisture in.
-You can either remove the silk strands before grilling or after.
+Wrapped in the husk.
+This method will produce a juicier ear of corn as the husk will help keep moisture in.
+Either remove the silk strands before grilling or after.
 I usually remove them prior to grilling.

-• Peel back the husks making sure to leave them attached to the cob.
-Remove the silky strands and smooth the husks bak around the sob.
+• Peel back the husks: Make sure to leave them attached to the cob.
+Remove the silky strands and smooth the husks back around the cob.

-1. Wrapped in Aluminum Foil: Instead of wrapping the cob with the husk, you wrap it with foil.
+Wrapped in aluminum foil: Instead of wrapping the cob with the husk, wrap it with foil.
 This method works really well for frozen corn on the cob when you no longer have the husks to use.

-Note: If you like a little bit of char on the cobs themselves you can remove the husk, or foil, after the allotted cook time and briefly char the cobs directly on the grill.
-This will only take 4-5 minutes to rotate the cob so it is evenly charred.
+Add char.
+If you like a little bit of char on the cobs themselves, remove the husk or foil after the allotted cook time and briefly char the cobs directly on the grill.
+This will only take 4-5 minutes.
+Rotate the cob so it is evenly charred.

-Leftovers: You can use a knife to cut the kernels from the cobs and STORE them in an airtight container in the fridge, or you can wrap the cobs with foil and keep them in the fridge.
-Reheat the kernels in the microwave.
+STORE.
+Use a knife to cut the kernels from the grilled corn cobs and keep them in an airtight container in the fridge, or wrap the cobs with foil and keep them in the fridge.

-To reheat the cobs: Preheat the oven to 350°F. You can wrap the cobs in foil before playing them in the oven, or even place the cobs wrapped in their husks into the oven.
+To reheat the cobs: Preheat the oven to 350°F. Wrap the cobs in foil before placing them in the oven, or even place the cobs wrapped in the husks into the oven.
 Cook for 5-7 minutes or until warm throughout.

 For more of our favorite corn side dishes, try: